redkubes/quickstart/README.md

 1. Clone or download this repository
 2. Choose a cloud provider and navigate into `<cloud-provider>/<managed-k8s>` folder
-3. Add the required information to the `terraform.tfvars`
+3. Add the required information to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`
 4. Run `terraform init`
 5. Run `terraform apply`

 Once the cluster is up and running,

 1. Navigate to `otomi-install` folder
-2. Change the variables in the `terraform.tfvars` if not using defaults
+2. Add the required information to the `terraform.tfvars.example` file and rename the file to `terraform.tfvars`
 3. Run `terraform init`
 4. Run `terraform apply`